romulobn/bivi/README.md

 Users can develop and add their own applications with the use of plugins.

-BIVi also support basic image handling operations, such as open, save, zoom, etc...
+BIVi also support basic image handling operations, such as open, save and zoom.